ilhamwahabi/wasm-intro/README.md

-# Into Accessibility
+# Going Forward with WebAssembly

-Made for biweekly Sembly short tech sharing on November 9 2021 by Ilham Wahabi.
+Made for biweekly Sembly short tech sharing on November 9th 2021 by Ilham Wahabi.
 Discuss about introduction to WebAssembly: definition, relationships with Javascript, benefits, and use case.

 Tech stack:
 - Slidev (Vite, Vue + Markdown)